Root Clusters over Number fields : Inverse Problems and Applications: Applications of Root Cluster Theory

-\begin{enumerate} \item Consider any number field $K$ and any $n>2$ and $d\mid n$ with $d>2$.
-By Theorem 1.2 (1) in \cite{jaiswal2025minimal}, there exists an $L'/K$ of degree $d$ for which the Galois closure has all its minimal generating sets of cardinality $k$ for the following values of $k$ : (i) $k=d-1$, (ii) $k=d-2$.
+\begin{proof}[Proof of Theorem \ref{inv min gen xn} (2)] Consider any number field $K$ and any $n>2$ and $d\mid n$ with $d>2$.
+By Main Theorem (2) in \cite{jaiswal2025minimal}, there exists an $L'/K$ of degree $d$ for which the Galois closure has all its minimal generating sets of cardinality $k$ for the following values of $k$ : (i) $k=d-1$, (ii) $k=d-2$.
 By Lemma \ref{lemma 3 in vanchi}, there exists a Galois extension $F/K$ of degree $n/d$ such that $\tilde{L'}$ and $F$ are linearly disjoint over $K$.
 Let $L=L'F$.
-By Theorem \ref{cluster magnification}, $[L:K]=d\cdot (n/d)=n$.
+By Proposition \ref{cluster magnification}, $[L:K]=d\cdot (n/d)=n$.
 By Proposition \ref{SCM min gen}, the Galois closure of $L/K$ has all its minimal generating sets of cardinality $k$.

 Now consider any number field $K$ and any $n>2$ and $k=2$.
 Let $q>2$ be a prime power such that $q\mid n$.
-By Theorem 1.2 (2) in \cite{jaiswal2025minimal}, there exists an $L'/\mathbb{Q}$ of degree $q$ for which the Galois closure has all its minimal generating sets of cardinality $2$.
+By Main Theorem (3) in \cite{jaiswal2025minimal}, there exists an $L'/\mathbb{Q}$ of degree $q$ for which the Galois closure has all its minimal generating sets of cardinality $2$.
 Now from the proof in \cite{jaiswal2025minimal}, we have that the Galois group of Galois closure of $L'/\mathbb{Q}$ is $G=\mathbb{F}_q\rtimes (\mathbb{F}_q)^{\times}$ which is solvable.
 Let $H=Gal(\tilde{L'}/L')$.
 By Lemma \ref{lin disj} (2), $G$ is realizable as a Galois group over $K$ say for $E/K$.
 Let $M/K$ be fixed field of $H$ inside $E/K$.
 By Remark \ref{min gen group theoretic}, $M/K$ has degree $q$ and its Galois closure has all its minimal generating sets of cardinality $2$.
 By Lemma \ref{lemma 3 in vanchi}, there exists a Galois extension $F/K$ of degree $n/q$ such that $\tilde{M}$ and $F$ are linearly disjoint over $K$.
 Let $L=MF$.
-Thus $[L:K]=n$ and by Proposition \ref{SCM min gen}, the Galois closure of $L/K$ has all its minimal generating sets of cardinality $2$.
+Thus $[L:K]=n$ and by Proposition \ref{SCM min gen}, the Galois closure of $L/K$ has all its minimal generating sets of cardinality $2$.\end{proof}